 As my morning coffee brews, I get a text message from an old colleague from a long time ago.
 Let’s call her Helen.
 My eyes still bleary with sleep, the words of Helen's text become clearer.
-It appears her services are no longer needed at the company where she and I met as colleagues seven years ago, where she has remained a dedicated employee since.
+It appears her services are no longer needed at the company where she and I met as colleagues several years ago, where she has remained a dedicated employee since.

 Helen is a great manager, focusing on logistic processes.
 Her work is to make sure that all of the necessary material is in stock—but not too much.
 Just enough for two of the days of production.
 Her typical work consists of Excel spreadsheets that predict and manage quarterly demand.

 I sat back for a few moments, speechless, as the weight of the situation sunk in before I even had my morning coffee.
 I wrote back that I wanted to give her query some deep thought for a few days before responding.
-While Helen's case is just one case of how we are living in an accelerated era, it is happening to so many people, across so many different industries.
+While Helen's case is just one example of how we are living in an accelerated era, it is happening to so many people, across so many different industries.
 Companies need to compete at faster and faster rates.
 It won’t give you any rest.

 If you sit with this for a moment you know it intuitively to be true: The future is coming on fast.
 We can all feel it.

 Digital makes everything go faster.
 That’s all.
 If you are not ahead of the curve, you are already too late.

 Because of the speed of changes, things that we are used to seeing happen over the course of six months or a year now could happen even tomorrow.
 Covid only accelerated that.
 Think about the trend towards working remotely vs. at the office.

 Once a company goes digital by starting a website and using email, the data that’s coming in is like a tsunami.
 It’s impossible for humans to keep up with the pace of the data coming in, to synthesize it and made calls as to what to do next for the business.
 There’s simply too much to process.
 By the time humans can look at and process all the data that has come in, and begin to implement some strategies that take it into account, the market has shifted again.